Device Connection

 Connecting via low-level interface

-The preferred method for connecting to devices is GCSDevice
+The preferred method to connect to devices is GCSDevice

 using the GCS DLL.
-However, on platforms where the GCS DLL is not available, low-level functions of the PIPython package can be used instead.
+On platforms where the GCS DLL is not available, low-level functions of the PIPython package can be used instead.

 Interface | Method |